-As B.C.’s independent voice for fairness, the role of the Office of the Ombudsperson is to make sure provincial and local governments and their agencies treat people fairly.
+As B.C.’s independent voice for fairness, the Office of the Ombudsperson has been making sure provincial and local governments treat people fairly for 40 years.
 Here are four facts about one of B.C.’s officers of the Legislature.

-The Office of the Ombudsperson is independent from government.
+The Office of the Ombudsperson is independent from the government.

-As is often said in their line of work: "An Ombudsperson is neither an advocate for the complainant nor an apologist for the public body.”
-They’re impartial and independent.
-They report to the Legislative Assembly and are independent from the government and its agencies.
+As it is often said in their line of work: "An Ombudsperson is neither an advocate for the complainant nor an apologist for the public body.”
+They’re impartial and independent and work to improve fairness in the delivery of government services.

-The Office of the Ombudsperson receives 8,000 inquiries each year.
+The Office of the Ombudsperson receives over 8,000 inquiries each year.

-Three-quarters of those who contact the Office of the Ombudsperson are either helped on the spot, such as with a bit of guidance or referral information, or have their complaint resolved within a short time period.
+The majority of British Columbians who contact the Office of the Ombudsperson are helped on the spot, such as with a bit of guidance or referral information, or have their complaint resolved within a short time period.
 Other complaints result in an investigation to determine if the actions of a public authority were fair and reasonable.
-If, after an investigation, they find that government treated a member of the public unfairly, they look for outcomes that help that person.
+If they find that the government treated a member of the public unfairly, they look for outcomes that can help that person.
 They also look for how that one case can be applied in the future.
-So one case can help many!
+So one case may help many!

 The Office of the Ombudsperson has jurisdiction over virtually every provincial and local public authority in B.C.

 As the B.C.
-Ombudsperson, Jay Chalke, likes to say, they’re the public’s “one-stop-shop for any fairness concerns” the public has about virtually any provincial or local public body – some 2,800 entities in British Columbia.
-In addition to provincial government ministries, the Ombudsperson can investigate complaints about Crown corporations such as BC Hydro and ICBC, public schools, municipalities, universities, self-governing professions or the health system – just to name a few under the Ombudsperson’s jurisdiction.
+Ombudsperson, Jay Chalke, likes to say, they’re the public’s “one-stop-shop for any fairness concerns.”
+The public can complain to us about most provincial or local public organization.
+In addition to provincial government ministries, the Ombudsperson can investigate complaints about crown corporations such as BC Hydro and ICBC, public schools, municipalities, universities, self-governing professions or the health system.